bevyengine/bevy-website/content/learn/book/the-renderer/camera-driven.md

 If you start using multiple cameras, you can use the [`UiTargetCamera`] component to indicate a specific camera to render the UI to.
 `UiTargetCamera` is a wrapper around an `Entity` id value for a `Camera` entity.
-Add it to the entity containing the UI elements and your UI will be rendered to the `Camera`s [`RenderTarget`] while also respecting the `Camera`s `Viewport` and scale.
+Add it to the entity containing the UI elements and your UI will be rendered to the `Camera`'s [`RenderTarget`] while also respecting the `Camera`s `Viewport` and scale.

 If you don't specify a [`UiTargetCamera`], then UI `Node`s are rendered to the default `Camera`, which is marked by the [`IsDefaultUiCamera`] marker component.
 You can specify the default `Camera` by inserting the [`IsDefaultUiCamera`] marker component into a camera entity.